cloudb2/processus/docs/user-guide.md

 /* Log Handler
  * Logs a the supplied message
  * INPUT
- * @param task.data.level The log level
+ * @param task.parameters.level The log level
- * @param task.data.log The message to log
+ * @param task.parameters.log The message to log
  */
 ```